The Beauty Desk

 MAC Retro Matte Lipstick in Ruby Woo

-The most-photographed red in America for a reason: Ruby Woo has a cool vintage base that reads true-red under flash and flatters almost every skin tone.
-The retro matte formula is genuinely dry — prep with balm, buff with a tissue before applying.
+The most-referenced red in America for a reason: Ruby Woo has a cool vintage base that reads true-red under flash and suits many undertones.
+The retro matte format is known for a dry feel, so prep with balm and buff with a tissue before applying.

 Best for